snsumner/tectonic-f5-ltm-install/readme.md

 When installing on cloud providers such as AWS, Tectonic automatically creates a load balancer (such as AWS ELB).
 When installing Tectonic on bare metal or VMWare, you must provide your own load balancer.

-This document describes setting up F5 BitIP LTM for use as a load balancer with Tectonic.
+This document describes setting up F5 BigIP LTM for use as a load balancer with Tectonic.

 ## Overview